Last Updated: 20 February, 2026

 Due to Nebraska’s limited sports betting laws, many residents have turned to Iowa’s extensive sportsbook market to place their bets.
 Since Iowa legalized online and retail sports betting in 2019, Nebraska bettors have often crossed state lines to enjoy the more convenient betting options, especially in cities like Council Bluffs, which is just a short trip from Omaha.

-This trend means it is reasonable to say Nebraska is conceivably losing millions in tax revenue as bets that could be placed within state borders instead benefit Iowa’s economy.
-While Nebraska has legalized in-person sports betting at select casinos, the lack of statewide mobile wagering has left many bettors looking for more, and in turn finding it in Iowa.
+This trend suggests that Nebraska is conceivably losing millions in tax revenue as bets that could be placed within state borders instead benefit Iowa’s economy.
+While Nebraska has legalized in-person sports betting at select casinos, the lack of statewide mobile wagering has left many bettors looking for more, and in turn, finding it in Iowa.

 As a result of this issue, lawmakers face increasing pressure to update Nebraska’s sports betting laws to keep revenue in-state.
-If a change to the bill cannot be made, Iowa will likely continue serving as Nebraska residents' mobile betting haven.
+If a change to the bill cannot be made, Iowa will likely remain the' mobile betting haven for Nebraska residents.

 Each state has a different sports betting infrastructure.
 Iowa, Kansas, and Colorado have larger markets, while South Dakota and Wyoming have more limited markets.
 To learn more about each state’s betting landscape, click on it in the box below.

-The Nebraska Racing & Gaming Commission is in charge of granting licenses to offer sports betting, but the actual fees for these licenses or their duration are currently unknown.
-We do know that all casino gambling revenue, including sports betting, is taxed at 20%, a bit higher than the average tax rate across states with legalized sports betting.
+The Nebraska Racing & Gaming Commission is responsible for granting licenses to offer sports betting, but the actual fees for these licenses or their duration are currently unknown.
+We do know that all casino gambling revenue, including sports betting, is taxed at 20%, which is slightly higher than the average tax rate across states with legalized sports betting.

 Complete reports specific to sports betting statistics in Nebraska are not fully available.
 For example, the state doesn't publish the amount of real-money sports wagers placed (betting handle).
 The Nebraska Racing and Gaming Commission does, however, publish the gross revenue of all betting activities from each of the state's retail facilities and the tax income resulting from this monthly revenue.

-From this data, we can see that during 2024, Nebraska's total gross gaming-related revenue was over $140 million, and sports betting covered only around $4.3 million from this total.
-This total revenue resulted in approximately $29.1 million in tax income for the state, while sports wagering-related tax revenue was limited to $867,664.
+From this data, we can see that in 2025, Nebraska's total gross gaming-related revenue was over $261.9 million, and sports betting accounted for only around $9.3 million of that total.
+This total revenue generated $52.4 million in tax income for the state, while sports wagering-related tax revenue totaled $1.9 million.

 Nebraska sports betting record months: